awsdocs/amazon-rds-user-guide/doc_source/custom-troubleshooting.md

 The procedure for subscribing to events is the same for RDS Custom and Amazon RDS DB instances\.
 For more information, see [Subscribing to Amazon RDS event notification](USER_Events.Subscribing.md)\.

-To subscribe to RDS Custom event notification using the CLI, use `create-event-subscription` command\.
+To subscribe to RDS Custom event notification using the CLI, use the `create-event-subscription` command\.
 Include the following required parameters:
 + `--subscription-name`
 + `--sns-topic-arn`